 Mets vs Dodgers Odds, Spread, and Total

-After securing the extra-innings win, the New York Mets (38–22) return to the field tonight to continue their four-game series against the Los Angeles Dodgers (36–24).
-First pitch is scheduled…
+After another extra-innings thriller at Dodger Stadium, the New York Mets (38-23) and Los Angeles Dodgers (37-24) return tonight for the third game of their dramatic four-game series.
+First pitch…

-After securing the extra-innings win, the New York Mets (38–22) return to the field tonight to continue their four-game series against the Los Angeles Dodgers (36–24).
-First pitch is scheduled for 10:10 p.m.
+After another extra-innings thriller at Dodger Stadium, the New York Mets (38-23) and Los Angeles Dodgers (37-24) return tonight for the third game of their dramatic four-game series.
+First pitch is scheduled for tonight at 10:10 p.m.
 EST.

-Francisco Alvarez's RBI double leading off the 10th inning opened up the extra-innings scoring for the Mets, who won their fourth straight to push their lead in the NL East to 1.5 games over Philadelphia.
+Los Angeles walked off the 6-5 victory in the 10th inning, with Freddie Freeman doubling in the go-ahead run.
+Max Muncy's ninth-inning homer — his second of the night — tied the game for the Dodgers.

-Right-hander Tylor Megill (4–4, 3.52 ERA), a winner in his last two starts, takes the mound tonight for New York.
-Opposing him is Dodgers veteran Clayton Kershaw (0–0, 4.91 ERA), making his fourth start of the season after returning from injury.
-Kershaw allowed five earned runs over four innings against the Angels in his season debut but regained his effectiveness with a one-run performance last week against the Guardians.
+Tonight's matchup features Mets right-hander Griffin Canning (5-2, 3.23 ERA), looking to bounce back from a five-run outing last week against the White Sox.
+He'll face Dodgers righty Tony Gonsolin (3-1, 5.23 ERA), who has given up at least four runs in each of his last three starts.

 Spread